staab/disc-golf/README.md

-Using backendless for the server, currently deploying to duthie-dg.surge.sh.
+Using Backendless for the server, currently deploying to Netlify, using Google domains for the domain (anhyzer.io).

 A lot of stuff is hard-coded at the moment, but is sort of set up to be configurable, probably at build time, then we'll deploy multiple websites and optimize SEO for each.

-Deploy to something that can serve the index on any path.
-Netlify?
-AWS?
-Name it "roller.io"

 Add ads using one of these: https://bloggingwizard.com/best-google-adsense-alternatives/